parallelchain-io/hotstuff_rs/Specification.md

             // 3.
 Update the block tree using `nudge.justify`.
             block_tree.update(&nudge.justify);

             // 4.
-Tell the vote collector to start collecting votes according to the new validator sets state (which
+Tell the vote collectors to start collecting votes according to the new validator sets state (which
-            //    may or may not have been changed in the block tree update). vote_collectors.update_validator_sets(block_tree.validator_sets_state());
+            // may or may not have been changed in the block tree update in the previous step). vote_collectors.update_validator_sets(block_tree.validator_sets_state());

             // 5.
 If the local replica's votes can become part of QCs that directly extend `nudge.justify`, vote for